Melissa Coates: Bodybuilding

 Prior to entering professional wrestling, Coates aspired to become a professional tennis player after watching Martina Navratilova.
 To train for tennis, Coates began weightlifting at 15, At that time she entered her first tennis competition in 1984, where she remained until the finals.
 She re-entered the following year and won the Mid-Canada Junior Girls Championship.
 She soon began to shift her attention from tennis to bodybuilding.
 She entered her first contest in the early 1990s, where she won the overall lightweight category of the Windsor Physique Contest.
 After gaining prominence, Coates moved to Los Angeles and worked for two gyms and two bars to support herself.
-After being granted professional status in 1995, she won the Jan Tana Classic in 1996.
+After earning pro status by winning her class at the 1994 Canadian Championships, she won the Jan Tana Classic in 1996, which was her professional bodybuilding debut.
 In 1999, she took a leave from bodybuilding and subsequently began working as a model.

 Coates competed in the first two seasons of Extreme Dodgeball on the Game Show Network.
 Her team, the Barbell Mafia team, qualified for the playoffs in the first season, but failed to qualify the next year.